Auburn Hills, Michigan: History

 The first use of the name "Auburn Hills," in 1964, was by Oakland Community College.
 They named their campus (a former Nike missile base) at Featherstone and Squirrel roads for the town and the hilly terrain in the area.
-Besides Oakland Community College, three other colleges, Oakland University, Baker College, and Western Michigan University Thomas M. Cooley Law School have campuses partially within the city limits.
+Besides Oakland Community College, Oakland University's campus is partially within the city limits.

 Incorporation history

-Auburn Hills began as Pontiac Township, including the village of Auburn, in 1821, at what is today the corner of Auburn and Squirrel roads.
-Situated on the Clinton River, it was named by Aaron Webster, the first settler, for Auburn, New York.
-His sawmill and grist mill attracted settlers to Auburn.
-After the streets were laid out in 1826, Auburn rivaled nearby Pontiac until the 1860s, when it lost its own prosperity.
-The town was renamed Amy in 1880, and it officially became Auburn Heights in 1919.
-Pontiac Township bordered the city of Pontiac on two sides.
 The township attempted to incorporate as Pontiac Heights in 1971, but was denied by state officials.
 Pontiac Township became a charter township in 1978, to protect itself from further annexation.
 In 1983, Pontiac Township merged with the village of Auburn Heights to become the City of Auburn Hills.
 It is not to be confused with the similarly named city of Auburn, Michigan, that exists in Bay County, near Saginaw Bay.

 Geography

 According to the United States Census Bureau, the city has a total area of 16.64 sqmi, of which 16.60 sqmi is land and 0.04 sqmi (0.24%) is water.